RamyaSheshadri/vsd-internship/README.md

 This project aims to create a simple distance measurement system using an HC-SR04 ultrasonic sensor and the VSDsquadron Mini Board.
 The sensor will measure the distance of an object from the sensor, and the result will be displayed on a serial monitor or LCD screen.
 The ultrasonic sensor sends sound waves, measures the time taken for the waves to bounce back, and calculates the distance based on the speed of sound.

 #### Components Required:
-VSDsquadron Mini Board - 1
+1.VSDsquadron Mini Board - 1
-HC-SR04 Ultrasonic Sensor - 1
+2.HC-SR04 Ultrasonic Sensor - 1
-Breadboard - 1
+3.Breadboard - 1
-Jumper Wires - Several
+4.Jumper Wires - Several
-USB Cable - 1 (for power and programming)
+5.USB Cable - 1 (for power and programming)
-LCD Display (Optional, for visual output)
+6.LCD Display (Optional, for visual output)
-Resistor (1kΩ) (for voltage division if required for echo pin to protect the GPIO)
+7.Resistor (1kΩ) (for voltage division if required for echo pin to protect the GPIO)

 #### Circuit Connection:
 The ultrasonic sensor has four pins: VCC, Trig, Echo, and GND.
 We will connect these to the VSDsquadron Mini Board as per the pin connections given in the table below.